 Supervised course experience that is project-driven.
-Student will work as an individual or with a team to develop a business plan for a technology-based seed, start-up or early stage venture that addresses the entire business concept including implementation.
+Student will work as an individual or with a team to develop a business plan that addresses the entire business concept including implementation.
 This course exposes the student to real work experiences and enhances his/her entrepreneurial skills.
-Prerequisite: Instructor Approval.
+Prerequisite: Advisor Approval.